kgopi05/CloudOps/README.md

 # CloudOps
 This is repo for CloudOps Team

+## awscmds ##

+This path contains frequent aws cli commands used for operations support